 The equipment and facilities available are the highest quality found in professional film and programme making.

-You'll have access to various HD and UHD Sony and Panasonic cameras, Angenieux and Zeiss lenses, industry-standard lighting, grips and sound, as well as fully equipped sound stages, rehearsal rooms, TV studios, green screen stages, dressing rooms, props store and workshop, and picture and sound finishing suites (including Foley and ADR).
+You'll have access to various camera systems from ARRI, RED and Sony, as well as Angenieux, Zeiss, Sony, RED, Sigma and Samyang lenses; industry-standard lighting, grips and sound equipment from the likes of ARRI, Kino-Flo, Sachtler, Ronford-Baker, O'Connor, Manfrotto, Sound Devices, AKG, etc.; as well as fully equipped sound stages, rehearsal rooms, TV studios, green screen stages, dressing rooms, props store and workshop, and picture and sound finishing suites (including Foley and ADR).

 You'll also have 24/7 access to a postproduction suite exclusively for our postgraduate students.

 You will be based at the School of Arts and Creative Technologies on Campus East.